Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 Safe actions are the left button column, destructive ones the right.

+**Owners** also get a **SET TIER** block under the nav column — Moderator, Admin, Owner and Revoke — acting on the selected player, equivalent to `!ow grant` and `!ow revoke`.
+It is hidden from anyone below Owner (cosmetic only; the server refuses regardless).

 Every button routes through the command router exactly as a typed command does, so the permission check, the tier-targeting rule and the audit log entry are identical.
 Clicking with nobody selected prints a prompt rather than doing anything.